rbuchberger/jekyll_picture_tag/readme.md

 #### suppress_warnings

 Jekyll Picture Tag will warn you in a few different scenarios, such as when your base image is smaller than one of the sizes in your preset.
 (Note that Jekyll Picture Tag will never resize an image to be larger than its source).
 Set this value to `true`, and these warnings will not be shown.

 Default: `false`

 #### relative_url

 Whether to use relative (`/generated/test-250by141-195f7d.jpg`) or absolute (`http://localhost:4000/generated/test-250by141-195f7d.jpg`) urls in your src and srcset attributes.

 Default: `true`

+#### nomarkdown

+Whether or not to surround j-p-t's output with a `{::nomarkdown}..{:/nomarkdown}` block when called from within a markdown file.
+This one requires some explanation:

+Under certain circumstances, Kramdown (Jekyll's default markdown parser) will get confused by HTML and will subsequently butcher it.
+One instance is when you wrap a block level element (such as a `<picture>`) within a span level element (such as an anchor tag).
+This flag will fix that issue.

+Kramdown is finicky about when it will or won't listen to the `nomarkdown` option, depending on the line breaks before, after, and within the block.
+The most general solution I've found is to remove all line breaks from j-p-t's output, giving the whole shebang on one line.
+It makes for ugly markup, but it's pretty much only ever seen by the browser anyway.
+If you know a better way to accomplish this, I'm all ears!

+Default: `true`